I've been honoured to work on a solo album as well as other people's as a featured artist.

 Those thousand Seas

-The title track from my solo album, and a video made in collaboration with my friend Betony Vernon, American/Italian erotic jewellery maker and sexual anthropologist.
-Shot by my friends Dana and Eric at BURST.
+The title track from my solo album, and a video made in collaboration with my friend Betony Vernon, American/Italian erotic jewellery maker and sexual anthropologist described by writer Sarah Hassan as 'the High Priestess of Paradise'.
+Shot by Dana and Eric at BURST.

 That Fever, Neil Davidge